Canon SX530 vs Panasonic FZ300

 It is notable that the FZ300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX530 does not feature such a mic input.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and FZ300 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Panasonic FZ300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.